What to do and see on the Camino de Santiago

 The Camino de Santiago Portugues has two routes, both with many attractions.
 In the related article, you will find information about both of them.

 The Heritage of the Vía de la Plata

 On the Vía de la Plata you can enjoy its rich heritage, both Arabic and Roman.
 One of the stretches of this pilgrimage route is the Camino Mozarabe, as its name suggests, this is where the greatest Mudejar influence is concentrated.

 What to see on the Camino to Finisterre

-The route to the End of the World is not a proper Camino de Santiago but is within pilgrim tradition.
+The End of the World route is not a proper Camino de Santiago but is within pilgrim tradition.
 It is a route full of magic and even older than the Camino itself.

 Places of interest on the Camino de los Faros